 16. Being a kid wasn't easy for him

 Tatum battled ADHD and dyslexia while growing up.

-"I wasn't very good in school, I have dyslexia so I wasn't able to read like other kids," he told Italian Vogue.
+"I wasn't very good in school, I have dyslexia so I wasn't able to read like other kids," he told Italia Vogue.
 "After a period of taking drugs to improve my learning I started feeling depressed and thought a lot about suicide.
 So, after a couple years I said enough, no more pills."

-Tatum never went to acting school and dropped out of college shortly after receiving a full athletic football scholarship at Glenville State College in West Virginia.
+Tatum also never went to acting school and dropped out of college shortly after receiving a full athletic football scholarship at Glenville State College in West Virginia.